sylvainwhite/sylvain-white-dev/_posts/2020-12-02-unicodeUtf8.md

     * Unicode **goal** is to provide a universal way to encode the following:
         * All letters from all languages (e.g. german letter &#7838;) including ancient languages
         * All symbols (e.g math symbol &#8721;)
-        * All dingbats (e.g. checkmark &#10004;)
+        * All dingbats (e.g. check mark &#10004;)
         * All emojis (e.g. fox &#128054;)
-    * **Firstly**, Unicode assigns an hexadecimal number to all letters, symbols, etc
+    * **Firstly**, Unicode assigns an hexadecimal value to all letters, symbols, etc
-        * This hexidecimal number is called a 'code point'
+        * This hexadecimal value is called a 'code point'
-        * Valid code points are 0x0000 to 0x10FFFF
+        * Valid code point values are 0x0000 to 0x10FFFF
-        * To mean a hexidecimal number is a code point, always use the prefix 'U+'
+        * The prefix 'U+' means a hexadecimal value is a code point
-            * For instance, the code point for letter 'a' is U+0062
+            * For instance, U+006A is the code point for the letter 'j'
-        * All code points are divided into sets called 'plane'
+        * All code points are divided into sets called 'planes'
-            * There 17 planes:
+            * Unicode has 17 planes:

             |**Plane** | **Range** | **Name** |
             |0	| U+0000 - U+FFFF | Basic Multilingual Plane |